senzing-garage/go-logging/README.md

 ```

 They receive the message identification number and a series of details.
-From this information,s they construct the value of the field to be logged.
+From this information, they construct the value of the field to be logged.
-If the returned string is empty, nothing is logged for that particular field.
+If the returned string is empty, that field does not appear in the final message.

 ### Message format